30 Ways to Make Your Mission More Than a Trip

 - Seek out resources that help you learn more about an issue you encountered.
 Look up terms online, ask around and find information on that topic.
 Feed your passion – or your curiosity – with good information.

-When you think of mission trips, you probably think of service.
+When you think of youth mission trips, you probably think of service.
 But what if service spread beyond your trip?
 What if serving others was part of your everyday routine?
 It can be, but it takes some intentionality.
 Here are some ideas to get you started.
 You don’t need to try to do all these; just focus on one or two:

 - Ask about needs at church or school, then respond intentionally to what you hear.